Sarah Geronimo: 2014–present: Romance films and dramas

+Directed by Perci Intalan and Jun Robles Lana, Unforgettable (2019) featured Geronimo as an autistic woman who finds a stray dog and takes care of it, and brings it while traveling to Baguio to see her sick grandmother in a hospital.
+In preparation for her role, she met with people on the autism spectrum.
+Unforgettable received mixed reviews; The Philippine Stars Ferdinand Topacio criticized the film's plot but praised Geronimo's performance, while Oggs Cruz described the plot as "pleasantly uncomplicated", drawing comparisons to the Philippine films Magnifico (2003) and The Blossoming of Maximo Oliveros (2005).
+She earned a nomination for Movie Actress of the Year at the 36th Star Awards for Movies.

-Geronimo's upcoming films include a Philippine adaptation of the South Korean film Wonderful Nightmare (2015), and an untitled film which she will co-star alongside John Lloyd Cruz.
+Geronimo will star in a Philippine adaptation of the South Korean film Wonderful Nightmare (2015), and is set to co-star with John Lloyd Cruz in an untitled upcoming film.

 Artistry

 "Initially, no amount of vocal bravado could give [Geronimo] the lived-in sensibility and vocal pizzazz that her first recording efforts—despite their chart-topping popularity and brisk sales—sorely lacked ...
 [She] has subtly shown that there is more to her than her Pied Piper-like ability to turn sappy lyrics and hum-worthy melodies into bestselling hits."